Scoring Methodology

 Determinism

 Section titled “Determinism”PTL scoring is deterministic.
 The same input produces the same output.
 This is an architectural requirement.
-Certification records can be verified against the engine source code and the disclosed methodology.
+Assessment records can be reviewed against the engine source code and the disclosed methodology.
 If our methodology changes, we version the change and document what changed and why.